Sidebar

 Pages defining a crosslink are never part of the arrow navigation and are skipped instead.

-So with the above example and alphabetical sorting of the menu entries, pressing on topic-blue
+So with the above example and alphabetical sorting of the menu entries, pressing on kraken-incident

 .